-Chad Stevens enrolled in a photography class when he was in high school.
-As he discovered the magic of developing his first black and white photograph in a small red lighted darkroom he was forever captivated!
-His instructor took note of his artistic skills and enthusiasm and offered him a position as his classroom aide.
+Chad Stevens studied photography in high school.
+He discovered the magic of developing black and white photographs in a small red lighted darkroom and he was hooked!

-One of Chad's high school projects involved photographing a man who helped migrant farm-worker's children.
-His pictures of these children earned first place in the photojournalism division of the city's photo competition.
+One of Chad's high school projects involved photographing poor migrant farm-worker's children.
+His pictures earned first place in a city wide photography contest.

-A local elementary school principal invited him to create photography classes for children in kindergarten through sixth grade.
-He hired Chad to set up a darkroom in the school library supply room and teach students basic techniques in photographic art.
+When he was 18, an elementary school principal hired him to generate photography classes for children in kindergarten through sixth grade.
+Chad converted the school library supply room into a darkroom where he taught students how to make photograms.

-A world renown children's photographer noticed his work and invited him to be an apprentice, and it was this training that launched his portrait photography career.
-Chad spent every spare moment thereafter experimenting with the lighting and the production of the highest quality of portrait photography.
-A classic retouching artist took a shining to him and she began teaching him the finer elements of classic retouching from the 1940's so he could add the finishing touches to his art.
+A world renown children's photographer noticed his work and invited him to be an apprentice.
+While working for this photographer, a classic retouching artist took a shining to him and taught him the finer elements of classic retouching from the 1940's so he could add the finishing touches to his portraits.

-From 1992 through 1995, he lived on San Juan Island in Washington State.
-He opened a new studio in Friday Harbor and became an instructor at Skagit Valley Jr. College.
+From 1992 through 1995, he lived on San Juan Island and operated a portrait studio in Friday Harbor where he also taught as an instructor at Skagit Valley Jr. College.

-In the summer of 1995 he moved his family and studio to Northern Idaho and ran his business in Hauser Lake and Wallace.
-Today he has joined his photography studio with his wife's Music Academy at the Northwest Music Center where he creates Timeless Character Portraits of his clients as well as Impressionistic Fine Art Decor for homes and businesses.
+Today he has joined his photography studio with his wife's Music Academy at the Northwest Music Center where he creates Wall Portraits and Scenic Fine Art for the home and business.

-Chad loves teaching.
-He offers private instruction to both adults and children.
-He continues to be sought after to judge photo contestants at the Koothenai County Fair and other local contests.
+He is sought after to judge photo contestants at the Kootenai County Fair and other photographic competitions.